AdobeDocs/commerce-admin.en/help/catalog/navigation-layered.md

 With the first two methods, the navigation steps are calculated automatically.
 The manual method lets you specify a division limit for price intervals.
 The following example shows the difference between price navigation steps of 10 and 100.

 Iterative splitting provides the best distribution of products among price ranges.
-With iterative splitting, after choosing the $0.00-$99 range, the customer can drill down through several sub-ranges of prices.
+With iterative splitting, after choosing the $0.00-$99 range, the customer can drill down through several subranges of prices.
 Price-range splitting stops when the number of products reaches the threshold set by the Interval Division Limit.

 ## Example: Price navigation steps